ciernyvlk/Challenges/Challenge4/metadata/writeup.md

 Cost: 30%

-set RPORT 8888
+set RPORT port and
 set RHOST IP_address

 ## Complete solution

 When we run crawler module with correct parameters, we will see list of results that were found.
 Between them you will see flag.css.
-When you run thw whole path into browser you will see flag: cr4Wler.
+When you run the whole path into browser you will see the flag: cr4Wler.

 #### Lessons learned